 It’s a great idea to include testimonials and reviews from customers on your website as they are so valuable in increasing your site’s trustworthiness.

 There are numerous companies out there which allow you to embed a widget on your page that will show what other users think of your website, for example, Yelp, TripAdvisor and Trustpilot.
 If you’ve been fortunate enough to be in some kind of publication make sure that you’re using the logos of the company that mentioned you.

 If your business has been accredited with a bureau or trade organisation, make sure you’re highlighting it on your site.
 It’s also so important that you display any trade licenses as it makes it easy for users to look up your business’ credentials.
 Show off if you have any industry awards that your business may have won.

 There are so many things you can do to build trust with your users on your website.
 However, you need to make sure you’re capturing their attention first within that first 20 seconds.
 If you’re looking for any help with content writing check out our SEO services or if you want a brand new website look no further.
-Don’t hesitate to get in touch…
+If you’re looking for some support and hosting for your website don’t hesitate to get in touch…